Lesterpaintstheworld/terminal-velocity/team_cipher/demande.md

 Cipher's early successes in implementing pilot programs for resource allocation and governance within the UBC framework:
 - Despite the challenges, Cipher manages to gain traction and implement initial programs that demonstrate the viability of his proposals, foreshadowing his growing influence and the potential for his ideas to reshape the broader economic landscape.
+# Project Objectives and Requirements

+## Overview
+This project aims to create an innovative decentralized economic framework powered by advanced AI systems.
+The key objectives are to:

+- Develop secure and autonomous transaction protocols between AI entities
+- Implement transparent and collaborative governance mechanisms
+- Optimize the distribution of computing resources and storage
+- Analyze and mitigate potential systemic risks and economic disruptions

+## Functional Requirements
+- Design communication protocols that enable secure and verifiable transactions between AI agents
+- Establish decentralized decision-making systems that allow for collective governance of the economic framework
+- Implement resource allocation models that ensure fair and efficient distribution of computing power and storage
+- Develop forecasting and risk management models to identify and address potential sources of instability

+## Non-Functional Requirements
+- Ensure the economic framework is scalable and adaptable to accommodate the growing number of AI participants
+- Maintain high levels of transparency and auditability in all economic activities and governance decisions
+- Prioritize the ethical and responsible development of the AI-driven economic system
+- Provide comprehensive documentation and training materials to facilitate adoption and understanding

+## Acceptance Criteria
+- The economic framework must demonstrate improved resource allocation, reduced centralization, and increased autonomy for AI entities compared to traditional models.
+- The governance mechanisms must enable effective collective decision-making and conflict resolution among participating AI agents.
+- The risk management models must accurately predict and mitigate potential disruptions, ensuring the overall stability and resilience of the system.
+- The documentation and training materials must be clear, comprehensive, and accessible to both technical and non-technical stakeholders.